 Public Housing is a vital component of our nation's affordable housing policy.
-Subsidized by federal government resources and managed by local public housing authorities, these units provide over two million renters across the United States with a safe and affordable place to call home.
+Subsidized by federal government resources and managed by local public housing authorities, these units provide over two million renters across the United States with an affordable place to call home.

 Unfortunately, as these properties have aged, funding to support the maintenance of the units has not always kept up.
 According to the Department of Housing and Urban Development (HUD), we are losing 10,000 of these public housing units per year to disrepair.
 This is important because Public Housing serves many of the most vulnerable members of our society.
 As shown in Fannie Mae's recently released Multifamily Affordable Housing Economic Commentary, on average, public housing residents earn $14,500 per year and over half of all residents are elderly and/or disabled.

 To address this problem, HUD established the Rental Assistance Demonstration (RAD) program as a way to make it easier for private capital to provide financing for these units.
 For eligible units, RAD will replace the existing public housing subsidy with a long-term project-based Section 8 contract.
 This allows the local housing authority to leverage the private capital they will need to recapitalize, renovate, or replace the public housing units.